Shenopalatine Ganglion (SPG) Block

-Migraines and cluster headaches can be debilitating.
+We know how debilitating migraines and cluster headaches can be.
 At times it seems like nothing will help, but there is an alternative treatment available, without the use of needles or oral medications.
 SPG blocks have been used for over a 100 years to provide headache relief and can be done right in our office.
 It is a safe, simple, and often times covered by insurance.

 The sphenopalatine ganglion (SPG) is a collection of nerve cells located behind the nasal cavity and is considered to be a key structure when it comes to migraines, cluster headaches, and facial pain.
 This is because the SPG is linked to the trigeminal nerve which is the main nerve involved in headaches.